govau/service-manual/content/content-strategy/set-up-governance/topic-takeaway.md

 ---
-layout: text/supportingtakeaway
+layout: text/topictakeaway
-heading: "Content strategy output"
+heading: Content strategy output
-whatYoullGet:
+firstcolumnheader: What you'll get
-  - An agreed governance model
+secondcolumnheader: What to do
-  - A signed off content production workflow
+firstcolumncontent: topic-takeaway-listitems.md
 previousHeader: "Do before: Set goals and measure success"
 previousText: "Develop your strategy phase"
 previousLink: "/prev/Step/Path"